 A good school is not merely a passport to a good college and to a handsomely paid job.
 In the mindless pursuit of what is perceived as success, the education system often fails to adequately empower young citizens with life skills and the ability to make a difference to society.

-Ms Madhavi Goradia Divan , practising lawyer and member of the Governing Board of The Indian School, took on an initiative to engender awareness about students’ rights and responsibilities as future citizens of India.
+Ms Madhavi Goradia Divan , a practising lawyer, took on an initiative to engender awareness about students’ rights and responsibilities as future citizens of India.
 The Citizenship Programme of The Indian School was thus born.
 We firmly believe that the aim of education is not only to prepare children for a career but to sensitise them to the society they live in.

 The idea of this programme is to create better citizens by generating awareness about rights and responsibilities.
 It is also intended to address adolescent/pre adolescent challenges, foster life skills and engender sensitivity to social issues.
 A broad range of the subjects covered under the programme are outlined below.